Policies & Procedures

 The Role of the UConn ECE Site Representative

 A UConn ECE Site Representative is designated at each partner high school and serves as the primary contact for program information.
 Typically, the Site Representative is someone from the high school counseling office who has the ability to reach out to students across all grade levels.
 We encourage school counselors to take on this role as they are the ones who engage students in the planning of their school schedule and academic goals.
+A Site Representative may designate a Student Ambassador to assist with the Registration Process.
 A principal may divide the roles and responsibilities of a Site Representative among more than one staff member as long as the responsibilities are covered.
 The UConn ECE Program Office strives to maintain good communication with each Site Representative through telephone, e-mail distribution, newsletters, site visits, and mailings.
 Once designated, a Site Representative is required to contact the UConn ECE Program Office for access to their high school’s information.

 Site Representatives must attend the annual Site Representative Conference, held at the UConn Storrs campus, typically scheduled in late February or early March.
 Program materials, information, and registration guides for students are available at this time.
 Any Site Representative unable to attend this conference should send a delegate or make arrangements to pick up their registration materials at the Storrs campus, as well as be briefed on new program policies or procedures.